videojs/videojs-contrib-quality-menu/README.md

 > Type: `boolean` Default: `false`

-When `true`, the plugin will use a short edge to display the resolution for vertical video.
+When `true`, the plugin will display the length of the shorter edge as the resolution, e.g. the width of a vertical video.
+Otherwise the height is used.

 ## Usage